 - Fewer social features.
 Having a private profile flies in the face of the very nature of social networking.
 If you make Facebook private, you may miss out on functionality like friend requests, seeing relevant/interesting information from friends of friends, and much more.

 - You can still be screencapped.
-Like Instagram, Facebook doesn’t alert you if someone takes a screenshot, either of your profile picture (admittedly creepy) or of something you post.
+Unlike Snapchat, Facebook doesn’t alert you if someone takes a screenshot, either of your profile picture (admittedly creepy) or of something you post.
 Despite enhanced privacy settings on your profile, this is still a concern.

 - You can still be found in a reverse username search.
 By default, everything in your profile is public until and unless you take steps to make it private.
 And even then, your profile photo and username are still searchable on the Google search engine.
 This makes it possible to perform a reverse username search to obtain information about you.